SharadRawat/python_training/README.md

 # python_training
-This repository contains homework of python training (10/20)
+This repository contains homework of python training held in 10/20.